Developer docs / Secrets & BYOK

 "Webhook signing secret / encryption pepper"[[secret]] — raw app-internal value

-"A constant my code reads (e.g., DEFAULT_MODEL)"[[secret]] default = "..." — buyer can override
+"A tunable my code reads (e.g., default model, tone)"[[config]] default = "..." — buyer can override in the console

 Provider catalog